brandonc732/CS5864-diffusion-control/README.md

-Will add more after class today
+Will add more by Friday morning